kunal60/HibernateInterviewDemo/src/main/java/com/info/ThirdHibernateProject/readme.txt

-This package focuses on annotsation namely
+This package focuses on annotation namely

 @GeneratedValue